FormidableLabs/monorepo-infra-experiments/pnpm-wireit/README.md

 ## Releases

-We use [changesets](https://github.com/changesets/changesets) to create changes, add to our CHANGELOG.md, and publish.
+We use [changesets](https://github.com/changesets/changesets) to create changes, add to workspace CHANGELOG.md files, and publish.
 We automate the actual release of this package, but here are some manual steps in case you need to out-of-band do this:

 ### Add a changeset